gwastro/pycbc/docs/workflow/coincidence.rst

 .. autofunction:: pycbc.workflow.setup_coincidence_workflow_ligolw_thinca
    :noindex:

+* maximum-extent = EXTENT_IN_SECONDS (default=3600).
+The maximum amount of zerolag or time-shifted analysis time a single coincidence job will process.

+If running with ethinca coincidence, the computational cost of each coincidence job will scale with the time extent, thus if jobs are evicted before finishing it may help to rerun with a smaller value, the number of jobs will scale up inversely.

 If exact-match coincidence is used, then the coincidence jobs can be parallelized to reduce the memory footprint.
 This requires that the inspiral jobs also use a split bank.
 To parallelize the coincidence, add under [workflow-coincidence]

 * coincidence-exact-match-parallelize =